-

 The quickest and easiest way to get to the Netherlands is, of course, by plane.
 There are direct flights available to most of the airports across the country, especially Amsterdam’s Schipol airport.
 This airport receives flights from many countries, including Canada, Norway, the USA, Ireland and many airports across the UK, including most of the London airports.
 You can also travel there by train, long distance bus, car, and ferry.
 There really is a travel method to suit everyone.

-Charter a motorboats near Netherlands
+Charter a motorboat near Netherlands

 In Netherlands, privately owned boats are available for charter.
 See other boats located in the area.